Diversity Audit Form Submission — The Heights

-For four years now, The Heights has upheld a commitment to transparency by publishing a diversity audit to display how accurately our board of editors represents the community it serves.
+Three years ago, The Heights initiated a commitment to transparency by introducing a diversity audit to display how accurately our board of editors represents the community it serves.
+Despite progress, this year’s audit underscores our ongoing challenge to fully represent the diversity of Boston College.

-As DEI initiatives face top-down scrutiny and uncertainty across the country, they remain a key focus of our work at The Heights.
-We are an organization committed to telling the stories of Boston College and beyond—the lived experiences of each member on our board will always be a relevant factor in our ability to do so.
+For the third year in a row, The Heights has grown as a space for LGBTQ+ student journalists.
+12 board members identify as gay, lesbian, bisexual, or queer, compared to 10 last year.

-In our past three diversity audits, the percentage of board members who identify as LGBTQ+ has consistently grown.
-This year, however, the tides changed slightly.
-Seventeen percent of members on the 107th board identify as gay, lesbian, bisexual, queer, or another non-heterosexual identity, down 8.6 percent from board 106.
-Despite this dip, our proportion of LGBTQ+ members is on par with the national percentage of LGBTQ+ students in higher education.
+In the midst of an election year, it’s particularly important for our student newspaper to be transparent about the political alignment of our members.
+Our political affiliation data shifted a fair amount from last year, with 20 members identifying themselves as independent, compared to 15 last year.

 Sincerely,